 When AI executes this flow, four types of violations do not wait for “next time.”
 They need to be caught the moment they happen.

-Process violations: Skipping the red phase and writing implementation directly.
+Process violations: Skipping the RED phase and writing the implementation directly.
 TDD requires writing a failing test first (RED), then writing code to make it pass (GREEN).
 But AI sometimes skips the RED step.
 Or the reverse: modifying tests during GREEN to make them pass instead of fixing the implementation.

 Behavior violations: Writing implementation files with no test files in the corresponding directory.
 Or declaring completion before enough review rounds.
 The Ralph Loop requires two consecutive clean rounds to exit, but AI sometimes declares the review done after just one zero-bug round.